fluidattacks/makes/README.md

       Version of the [Ruby][RUBY] interpreter.
     - rubyGems (`listOf (asIn fetchRubyGem)`):
       Ruby gems specification that should be fetched and installed.
+    - searchPaths (`asIn makeSearchPaths`): Optional.
+      Arguments here will be passed as-is to `makeSearchPaths`.
+      Defaults to `makeSearchPaths`'s defaults.

 Example: